chromeos/chromeos.dev/pages/en/posts/simple-payments-that-users-trust-monetizing-web-apps-in-google-play.md

 ---
-title: Simple payments that users trust: Monetizing web apps in Google Play
+title: "Simple payments that users trust: Monetizing web apps in Google Play"
 metadesc: Learn about how to monetize your web app published in Google Play
 tags:
   - product news